phkaeser/wlmaker/doc/ROADMAP.md

 ### Features for further versions, not ordered by priority nor timeline.

+## Window Maker features

+* "sloppy focus": Focus that follows mouse, and activates windows after a configurable delay (eg. 200ms).
+Also to auto-raise activated windows.
+* "workspace groups": Up to 10 workspaces are directly indexable.
+A further layer of key combos moves to workspace N+10/N-10.

+## Overall

 * wlroots handling
   * Split xdg_surface off xdg_toplevel.
   * Accept state changes (maximize, fullscreen, ...) also before being mapped.